 - You won’t normally be able to access your money until you’re 55 or older.

-- The minimum you can transfer into your Pension is £5000
+- The minimum you can transfer into your Pension is £5,000, or £1,000 if you’re making regular payments of at least £50 per month.

 - Once you’ve transferred your pension to us, it’s unlikely your current provider will be able to take it back if you change your mind.
-If you no longer wish to have an Aviva Pension and your current provider will not take the transfer back you must find another UK registered pension scheme to transfer the scheme to.
+If you no longer wish to have an Aviva Pension and your current provider will not take the transfer back you must find another UK registered pension scheme to transfer into.

 - While the transfer is taking place you may be disinvested for a period of time i.e. out of the market for the time it takes to complete the transfer.
 This means that you won’t benefit from any rise in the price of investments during that time.